Submit a Review & Earn an Amazon Gift Card

 Citations are publications that use Tocris products.
 Selected citations for JHW 007 hydrochloride include:

-Andersen et al (2015) Binding site residues control inhibitor selectivity in the human norepinephrine transporter but not in the human dopamine transporter.
+Andersen et al (2015) Binding site residues control inhibitor selectivity in the human NE transporter but not in the human DA transporter.
 Stem Cell Reports 5 15650 PMID: 26503701

 Do you know of a great paper that uses JHW 007 hydrochloride from Tocris?
 Please let us know.